Find answers to questions about RECOVER Clinical Trials

 Risks & Benefits

-Possible risks include side effects from the study intervention, risks associated with blood draws, nasal swabs, or other study activities, and loss of privacy.
-However, every effort will be made to minimize these sorts of risks.
+Possible risks include side effects from the potential treatment being studied, risks associated with blood draws, nasal swabs, or other study activities, and loss of privacy.
+However, we will make every effort to minimize these risks.
 There may also be risks from participation that we do not know about yet.

 • Their loved ones and community members learn why and how COVID and Long COVID affects people in different ways